danieluhl/astro-blog/src/content/blog/2024/dans-lifestyle-brands.md

 I'm on the spectrum of super-smellers.
 Smell is tied so strongly to memory and I often delight or disgust in the sillages many others fail to notice.
-Normally this is an augment to life but when it comes to picking a cologn or perfume for the wife, I'm VERY particular.
+Normally this is an augment to life but when it comes to picking a cologne or perfume for the wife, I'm VERY particular.

 This gonna sound... not typical for me, but it's true: my wife and I were in Milan for fashion week.
 I had a side-quest to hunt down the parent company that makes the store smell for Moncler (one of my